roseengineering/mutual/README.md

--el        : x,y location of a vertical antenna element -currents  : list of antenna elements currents j or / complex notation -tlines    : list of transmission lines in j or / complex notation (used with currents) -vf        : velocity factor of the transmission line if angle given in feet or meters -tie       : list of lines to tie together
+-el        : x,y location of a vertical antenna element -currents  : list of antenna elements currents j or / complex notation -tlines    : list of transmission lines in j or / complex notation (used with currents)
+           : ... for divider1 and divider2 lines are between tuning unit and phaser
+-vf        : velocity factor of the transmission line if angle given in feet or meters -tie       : list of lines to tie together
 -debug     : show current error norm when simulating the array and other information